Xavier Musketeers face the West Virginia Mountaineers - WTOP News

 Charleston, South Carolina; Sunday, 3:30 p.m.
 EST

-BOTTOM LINE: Xavier takes on West Virginia at TD Arena in Charleston, South Carolina.
+BOTTOM LINE: West Virginia and Xavier meet at TD Arena in Charleston, South Carolina.

 The Musketeers are 3-3 in non-conference play.
-Xavier has a 1-2 record in games decided by 10 or more points.
+Xavier is 1-2 in games decided by 10 or more points.

-Xavier averages 74.3 points, 17.0 more per game than the 57.3 West Virginia allows.
-West Virginia’s 44.0% shooting percentage from the field this season is 5.7 percentage points lower than Xavier has allowed to its opponents (49.7%).
+Xavier scores 74.3 points, 17.0 more per game than the 57.3 West Virginia allows.
+West Virginia averages 7.3 made 3-pointers per game this season, 2.1 more made shots on average than the 5.2 per game Xavier allows.

-TOP PERFORMERS: Tre Carroll is scoring 15.7 points per game and averaging 5.8 rebounds for the Musketeers.
-Roddie Anderson III is averaging 13.0 points and 3.2 rebounds while shooting 37.1%.
+TOP PERFORMERS: All Wright is shooting 50.0% from beyond the arc with 2.3 made 3-pointers per game for the Musketeers, while averaging 10.7 points and 1.5 steals.
+Tre Carroll is shooting 44.6% and averaging 15.7 points.

-Honor Huff is scoring 17.2 points per game and averaging 1.8 rebounds for the Mountaineers.
-Brenen Lorient is averaging 11.3 points and 7.0 rebounds.
+Honor Huff is averaging 17.2 points and 1.5 steals for the Mountaineers.
+Brenen Lorient is averaging 11.3 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.